 This is the first deal with an NBA team for Fubo Gaming.
 It could become its premier sports partnership, too.
 That’s if things work out right in the state.

-Should sports betting ever become legal in OH, and the law allow for organizations like the Cavs to hold licenses, the team could expand upon its deal with Fubo.
+Should sports betting ever become legal in Ohio, and the law allow for organizations like the Cavs to hold licenses, the team could expand upon its deal with Fubo.
 Fubo would be ready to step in and run the book on the Cavs’ behalf.

 That’s still a possibility even if the Cavs can’t operate a sportsbook themselves.
 Fubo could still become the official sportsbook of the Cavs, for example.
 Another option would be for Fubo to sponsor a betting lounge at Rocket Mortgage Fieldhouse.